Informed Consent Considerations for Estrogen HRT

 Listen to article

-FOLX uses an informed consent model to provide our members with hormone replacement therapy (HRT).
-We know that folx starting HRT have been thinking about this decision for awhile.
-Many have done their own research and discussed this with other folx on HRT.
+FOLX uses an informed consent model to provide our members with gender-affirming hormone therapy (GAHT, sometimes known as HRT).
+We know that many people starting HRT have been thinking about this decision for awhile.
+Many have done their own research and discussed this with other folks on HRT.

 Our responsibility is to provide as much clear information on the benefits, risks, alternatives, and explanations as possible before someone makes a decision.
 With an informed consent model, there is no requirement that a mental health provider assess whether or not a patient is a candidate for hormone therapy.

-When signing up for a FOLX estrogen HRT membership, we need our members to understand and acknowledge the information below to get started.
+When signing up for estrogen at FOLX, we need our members to understand and acknowledge the information below to get started.
 But don’t worry: no one needs to make these decisions on their own if they don’t want to.
-Your membership includes the option to speak with a FOLX clinician about the information below, and more.
+Your first visit is a chance to speak with a FOLX clinician about the information below, and more.

 When starting estrogen with FOLX, members agree that they understand the following: